 We will ensure that all medication is stored safely, and that pupils with medical conditions know where they are at all times and have access to them immediately.
-Under no circumstances will medication be stored in first aid boxes.

 We will only accept medication that is in date, labelled and in its original container including prescribing instructions for administration.
 The exception to this is insulin, which though must still be in date, will generally be supplied in an insulin injector pen or a pump.
 Parents/carers are asked to collect all medications/equipment at the end of the school term, and to provide new and in-date medication at the start of each term.